spacetelescope/jwst/docs/jwst/background/reference_files.rst

 locations of source spectra in the image, and conversely the image areas that contain only background signal.

-.. include:: ../references_general/wfssbkg_reffile.rst
+.. include:: ../references_general/wfssbkg_reffile.inc

-.. include:: ../references_general/wavelengthrange_reffile.rst
+:ref: `WAVELENGTHRANGE <../includes/wavelengthrange_reffile.rst>`